-With the advent of IoT and the habits of people doing check-ins while traveling around became a blessing in disguise.
+With the advent of IoT and the habits of people doing check-ins while travelling around became a blessing in disguise.
 Borrowing from the principles from how a communicable disease spreads, the spread of the coronavirus is also being predicted.
 Officials are able to predict which area will be affected so that the requisite logistics can be put in place for the quarantine.
 Analysis of parameters like travel history and the way the probable cases move around have become the key inputs.

 How data is being put to use

 Data management plays a significant role in border control.
-South Korea and Taiwan collected the names of the people traveling in last couple of weeks at the onset of the pandemic and matched it with their health insurance ids.
+South Korea and Taiwan collected the names of the people travelling in the last couple of weeks at the onset of the pandemic and matched it with their health insurance aids.
 This was a step taken to control not only the identified cases, but also the asymptomatic people while they are stepping back into the country.
 They made this data available to all the hospitals so that no stone was left unturned to stop the pandemic.

 Identify High-risk Patients

-The fast-spreading pandemic forces authorities to mobilize its resources at an equal speed to monitor the cases and control the pandemic.
+The fast-spreading pandemic forces authorities to mobilise their resources at an equal speed to monitor the cases and control the pandemic.
 Similar principles were applied during the swine flu era in the USA.
 Now, it has converted into the making of quarantine zones being available for the airports, which are the hotspots.
 Data analytics is being used to decide where to move the ventilators and gather insights to make the right infrastructure available at the required places.

 The principles of targeted communication are also being powered by AI and ML.
 The vulnerable communities are constantly being made aware of the threat and the care to be taken.
-AI is being used to analyze news reports, social media posts, and documents issued by government agencies to detect an outbreak and issue appropriate public warnings.
+AI is being used to analyse news reports, social media posts, and documents issued by government agencies to detect an outbreak and issue appropriate public warnings.
 AI-powered chatbots are also being used as essential communication tools.

 Technologies like big data, analytics, AI, ML are not just the fancy terms of CXO discussions.
 These have a tremendous potential to make such a positive impact on the world – are you ready to explore those?